ging/fiware-cosmos-orion-flink-connector/README.md

 The Cosmos Generic Enabler enables an easier BigData analysis over context integrated with some of the most popular BigData platforms.

+Cosmos is a FIWARE Generic Enabler.
+Therefore, it can be integrated as part of any platform “Powered by FIWARE”.
+FIWARE is a curated framework of open source platform components which can be assembled together with other third-party platform components to accelerate the development of Smart Solutions.

+You can find more info at the [FIWARE developers](https://developers.fiware.org/) website and the [FIWARE](https://fiware.org/) website.

+The complete list of FIWARE GEs and Incubated FIWARE GEs can be found at the [FIWARE Catalogue](https://catalogue.fiware.org/)

 ## Content